OpenCovenant/quill/README.md

 ## Development server

+- _Backend_

+  To enable testing of the frontend features, the backend needs to be run in development mode first.
+Follow instructions on the README file at the [Ink repository](https://github.com/OpenCovenant/ink).

+- _Frontend_

   Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding